Funds

 The Beaver County Law Enforcement Memorial Fund agreement was signed, by the Beaver County Chiefs of Police Association, Beaver Valley Fraternal Order of Police Lodge #4, and the James Naim Memorial Lodge #26 on December 16, 2006.
 Each of the founding organizations contributed an initial deposit of $1800 and the fund was opened in January of 2007.
 The fund was established to provide financial stability for the long-term care and promotion of the law enforcement memorial erected in Agnew Square, Beaver, PA, in 2005.
 It will provide the funds for general maintenance, upkeep, and capital needs associated with preserving the memorial, as well as, support for expansion and memorial events.
 The treasurer of the Law Enforcement Memorial Fund Committee was designated as advisor for the fund.

-The Beaver County Chief’s of Police Association established a found in July 2007 with an initial gift of $15,000.
+Beaver Valley Chiefs of Police Association established a found in July 2007 with an initial gift of $15,000.
 The fund is to be used for training, continuing education, and communication within the chief’s association.

 Organizational Endowments